Serejka21/ScrapeMcMenu/README.md

 }
 ```

-**INFO**: it will return client-side error if objects weren`t find with name or contains provided data in name field
+**INFO**: it will return client-side error if object wasn't find with that name or nothing contains provided data in name field

 | Parameter | Type     | Description                       |
 | :-------- | :------- | :-------------------------------- |